grafana/mimir/jsonnet/mimir-mixin/docs/playbooks.md

     # and count by(user) (cortex_ingester_active_series{namespace="<namespace>",pod="ingester-<id>"})
     ```
   - Check the current shard size of each tenant in the output and, if they're not already sharded across all ingesters, you may consider to double their shard size
-  - The in-memory series in the ingesters will be effectively reduced at the TSDB Head compaction happening at least 1h after you increased the shard size for the affected tenants
+  - The in-memory series in the ingesters will be effectively reduced at the TSDB head compaction happening at least 1h after you increased the shard size for the affected tenants
-1. **Scale up ingesters**<br />
+3. **Scale up ingesters**<br />
    Scaling up ingesters will lower the number of series per ingester.
 However, the effect of this change will take up to 4h, because after the scale up we need to wait until all stale series are dropped from memory as the effect of TSDB head compaction, which could take up to 4h (with the default config, TSDB keeps in-memory series up to 3h old and it gets compacted every 2h).

 ### CortexIngesterReachingTenantsLimit

-This alert fires when the `max_tenants` per ingester instance limit is enabled and the actual number of tenants in a ingester is reaching the limit.
+This alert fires when the `max_tenants` per ingester instance limit is enabled and the actual number of tenants in an ingester is reaching the limit.
 Once the limit is reached, writes to the ingester will fail (5xx) for new tenants, while they will continue to succeed for previously existing ones.

 In case of **emergency**:
-- If the actual number of tenants is very close or already hit the limit, then you can increase the limit via runtime config to gain some time
+- If the actual number of tenants is very close to or already hit the limit, then you can increase the limit via runtime config to gain some time
-- Increasing the limit will increase the ingesters memory utilization.
-Please monitor the ingesters memory utilization via the `Cortex / Writes Resources` dashboard
+- Increasing the limit will increase the ingesters' memory utilization.
+Please monitor the ingesters' memory utilization via the `Cortex / Writes Resources` dashboard

 How the limit is **configured**:
 - The limit can be configured either on CLI (`-ingester.instance-limits.max-tenants`) or in the runtime config: